Richard Garth: In India

 On 2 March 1875, Garth was made Chief Justice of Bengal.
 He received a knighthood on 13 May 1875.
 Garth's legal opinions often brought him into conflict with the Indian and Bengal administrations, particularly with the Viceroy, the Marquess of Ripon, over the Bengal Tenancy Act and the Criminal Procedure Code Amendment Bill (the Ilbert Bill), both of which Garth publicly opposed.
 In May 1883, Garth sentenced Surendranath Banerjea to two months' imprisonment for libel against another of the high court's judges.
 He remained in the post at Fort William, Calcutta until 26 February 1886.

 Although he had opposed legislation which would have brought the legal rights of whites and Indians closer together, Garth was a supporter of the Indian National Congress and, in 1888, wrote a pamphlet A Few Plain Truths about India in support of the organisation's aims stating, "for myself I have long been persuaded that many of the abuses complained of are real and serious; and that some of the proposed reforms would be not only of advantage to India, but would materially strengthen the hands of the Government."

 Later life and death

 On 21 February 1888, Garth was appointed a Privy Counsellor.
-He died on 23 March 1903 at 10 Cheniston Gardens, Kensington.
+He died on 23 March 1903 at 10 Cheniston Gardens, Kensington, only weeks after his wife.

 Family

-On 27 June 1847, Garth married his cousin Clara Lowndes, (1824–1903).
+On 27 June 1847, Garth married his cousin Clara Lowndes (1824–1903), daughter of Loftus Lowndes, QC.
+Lady Garth died at Cedar House, Cheniston-gardens, on 15 January 1903.